-PID is an inflammation of a woman’s womb, ovaries, or the fallopian tubes.
-Pelvic inflammatory disease causes include the different reasons.
+PID is an inflammation of a woman’s womb, ovaries, or fallopian tubes.
+Pelvic inflammatory disease causes include different reasons.
 Pelvic inflammatory disease is an inflammation caused by bacteria or other microorganisms.
 When bacteria or virus from the vagina or cervix reaches to your ovaries, fallopian tubes or womb, they cause an infection.
 Many times, PID causes originated from bacteria such as gonorrhea and chlamydia.
-We call these as sexually transmitted infections (STIs).
-Having unprotected sex with the partner, who have sexually transmitted infections can cause PID.
+We call these sexually transmitted infections (STIs).
+Having unprotected sex with a partner, who has sexually transmitted infections can cause PID.
 Bacteria can also move into your body during a medical procedure such as:

 - You have sex with many different people.

 - You have had sex before age 20.

 - The patient has had an STI in the past.

 - A patient has recently had PID.